Skewness-Robust Causal Discovery in Location-Scale Noise Models: Computational Experiments

 \subsection{Notes on Implementation and Experimental Setup}

 We performed all experimental runs of \ourmethod on CPUs of type Intel Xeon E5-2640v4 and Intel Xeon E5-4640v4 utilizing less than 10 GB RAM.
 We used Python version 3.11.5 on a Linux operating system.
+In the following, we provide details on the Bayesian optimization performed within \ourmethod.
+We then state the hyperparameter configurations used within \ourmethod throughout all of the experiments analyzed in \cref{sec:experiments}.

+\textbf{Bayesian Optimization}~~~To tune the penalty parameters, we employ a cross-validated model selection procedure based on Bayesian optimization \cite{boptim}.
+We generate initial candidate values jointly for $\boldsymbol{\alpha}$ and $\boldsymbol{\kappa}$ using Latin Hypercube Sampling on the log-scale and perform a $k$-fold cross-validation for each candidate.
+We maximize the penalized log-likelihood on the $k-1$ training folds and evaluate the unpenalized log-likelihood on the held-out fold, since the goal is to identify penalty parameters that improve the generalization of the actual likelihood function.
+The average over the $k$ unpenalized held-out likelihoods is the quantity being optimized through the Bayesian optimization, where the penalty parameters with the highest log-likelihood will be selected.
+While other optimizers could be employed in this heuristic framework, we use the CMA-ES in its implementation by \citet{cmaes-package} due to its robustness w.r.t.~complex search landscapes with multiple local optima and sharp ridges.

-In the following, we state the hyperparameter configurations used within \ourmethod throughout all of the experiments analyzed in Section 6.
-We set $q=14$ and $p=7$ for the B-splines assuming that the scale function $g$ is less complex than the location function $f$.
+\textbf{Hyperparameter Configurations}~~~In the bivariate experiments, we set $\widetilde{q}=q=14$ and $\widetilde{p}=p=7$, while in the multivariate experiments, we set $\widetilde{q}=10$ and $\widetilde{p}=7$ for the B-splines, assuming that the scale function $g$ is less complex than the location function $f$.
 In the CMA-ES optimization, we always used an adaptive learning rate, a step size of 1, and a population size of 100.
-The optimizer was set to terminate after a maximum of 5000 iterations or when the parameters barely changed within 25 iterations, specifically if $||\boldsymbol{\theta}^{(k)} - \boldsymbol{\theta}^{(k-25)}||_2 < 10^{-6}$.
+The optimizer was set to terminate after a maximum of 5000 iterations or when the parameters barely changed within 25 iterations, specifically if $||\boldsymbol{\theta}^{(k+25)} - \boldsymbol{\theta}^{(k)}||_2 < 10^{-6}$.
 We also specified bounds for certain parameters for stability: $\boldsymbol{\rho} \in [-10, 5]^p$ and $\lambda \in [-25,25]$.
 The restriction on $\lambda$ has a negligible effect on the skewness range, as the maximum absolute skewness that can be modeled through this restriction equals $0.9887$, which is only slightly smaller than the actual maximum of $0.9953$.
+For the ECM algorithm, we allowed for a maximum of 3000 iterations (multivariate) and 5000 iterations (bivariate), except for T{\"u}bingen pair 69, where we limited the iterations to 500 due to the large size of the dataset consisting of $n=16382$ observations.